 Current Offerings:

-Cherry Hill was home to Catherine Putman Rankin and her family from 1884 through 1963.
+Cherry Hill was home to Catherine Putman Rankin and her household from 1884 through 1963.
 During her lifetime, she and other members of America's elite faced profound social, economic, and political changes that they perceived as threatening to their position in American society.
 Catherine and many others in her class chose to recreate a rose-colored version of the past as a means of coping with these changes.

 Visit Historic Cherry Hill to see how Catherine recreated the interiors of Cherry Hill as an expression of colonial aristocratic nostalgia and identity- as well as the spaces in which other members of the household lived and worked through the centuries.

-Free Self-Guided Tours of Cherry Hill's Historical Gardens
+Free Self-Guided Tours of Cherry Hill's Historical Gardens and Grounds

 Grounds are free and open to the public during regular tour hours.

-Parking: Free parking is available in the small lot at the bottom of the driveway, as well as on both sides of South Pearl Street.
+Free parking is available in the small lot at the bottom of the driveway, as well as on both sides of South Pearl Street.
 Visitors who need to are welcome to park at the top of the driveway opposite the house, leaving space for emergency vehicles to drive through.

 Directions